-If you don’t like the cumbersome design of over-ears and prefer low-profiles headphones, smaller earbuds and in-ears can be a good choice.
-But if you don’t like having a wire going to your phone and prefer the freedom of wireless technology, or maybe your phone doesn’t even have an audio jack, Bluetooth connected earbuds and in-ears are even better.
+If you don’t like the cumbersome design of over-ears and prefer low-profile headphones, smaller earbuds and in-ears can be a good choice.
+But if you don’t like having a wire going to your phone and prefer the freedom of wireless technology (or maybe your phone doesn’t even have an audio jack), Bluetooth connected earbuds and in-ears are even better.

-We've tested 259 headphones and below are our recommendations for the best wireless earbuds to buy in 2019.
+We've tested 315 headphones and below are our recommendations for the best wireless earbuds to buy in March 2019.
 See also our recommendations for the best sounding wireless earbuds, the best Bluetooth headphones, and the best earbuds and in-ears.

-If the Jaybird X4 or Bose SoundSport Wireless are still too expensive, the best wireless earbuds we've tested in the budget category are the Anker SoundBuds Curve.
-They aren’t truly wireless like the B&O Play E8 or the Jabra Elite Active 65t and they do not isolate as much in noisy conditions so they won't be the best headphones for commute and travel.

-On the upside, they are compact, comfortable headphones with over-ear hooks for good stability while doing physical activity.
+If the Jaybird X4 or Bose SoundSport Wireless are still too expensive, the best wireless in-ear headphones we've tested in the budget category are the Anker SoundBuds Curve.
+They aren’t truly wireless like the Jabra Elite Active 65t, and they do not isolate as much in noisy conditions, but they’re compact, comfortable headphones with over-ear hooks for good stability while running.

-They have a decent sound profile with an overemphasized bass which can be good for bass-heavy genres and usually sound better than most headphones in that price range.
+They have a decent sound profile with an overemphasized bass which can be good for bass-heavy genres, and usually sound better than most headphones in that price range.
 They also have a good 12-hour battery life which should last you all day.

-However, they don’t isolate noise very well and don’t have the best build quality with thin cables.
-Nevertheless, the Soundbuds Curve offer great value.
+Unfortunately, they don’t isolate noise very well and don’t have the best build quality with thin cables.
+Nevertheless, the SoundBuds Curve offer great value for their price.

 If you like the over-ear hook design from the Anker SoundBuds Curve but sound quality and sweat resistance are more important to you, then consider the JBL Endurance Sprint.
-They might not have the long battery life of the Curve, but they have better sound quality and they are also more sweatproof and rated IPX7 if you’re concerned about sweat or water damaging your headphones.
+They might not have the long battery life of the Curve, but they have better sound quality.
+They are also more sweatproof and are rated IPX7 if you’re concerned about sweat or water damaging your headphones.

-Our recommendations above are what we think are currently the best Bluetooth earbuds and in-ears to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best Bluetooth earbuds and in-ear headphones to buy for most people in each price range.
+We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for wireless Bluetooth in-ear headphones and earbuds.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference and listening habits will matter more in your selection.